startergo/qemu-3dfx-macos/README-BUILD.md

 3. **Automatic Activation**: When games call Glide functions, the wrappers pass them to the host GPU

 > **Important**:
-> - There is no `-device 3dfx` parameter.
-The 3dfx support is always available and activated by guest drivers.
 > - **3dfx drivers are designed for 32-bit Windows guests only**, not 64-bit Windows.
 > - Use `qemu-system-i386` for 3dfx support, not `qemu-system-x86_64`.

-## Supported Voodoo Types

-The wrapper DLLs support different Voodoo card emulation:
-- Voodoo Graphics (original 4MB)
-- Voodoo2 (8-12MB, recommended for most games)
-- Voodoo Banshee

 ## Virgl3D Options